MicrosoftDocs/architecture-center/docs/example-scenario/data/smb-data-warehouse-content.md

 ### Scalability

-Serverless analysis with Azure Synapse SQL and Spark serverless pools means you can scale up computing resources based on demand.
+Serverless analysis with Azure Synapse SQL and Spark serverless pools means you can quickly scale up computing resources to meet demand.

 ## Pricing